magento/pwa-studio/pwa-devdocs/src/product-recs/index.md

 ```
 ### Fetch data only

-If you are not using the `venia-ui` package, you can call the recommendations service and receive a payload in JSON.
+If you are not using the `venia-ui` package, you can call the recommendations service and receive a JSON payload.
 #### Example

 ```js